isovera/foia-api-enhancements/docroot/modules/custom/foia_export_xml/README.md

 #### Export Structure

 The export is structured in sections.
 Within the `ExportXml` class, a method exists for exporting each section.
-In these, the export continues to be built up based on the defined schema, handling any complexities of exporting that specific section of data.
 The resulting sections, at a high level, will look something like the following:

 ```